suffolklibraries/sljekyll/about/board-members/index.md

 Maureen has been the chair of the Friends of Ipswich County Library for almost two years; she brings great enthusiasm to the role.
 She is experienced in media, having worked for the BBC and lectured in Media Studies at New Suffolk College.
 In earlier years, Maureen worked for Cambridgeshire libraries and when her children were small, ran some story time sessions in Gainsborough and Ipswich libraries.
 As a teacher, she has worked with students of many nationalities and varied ages and has seen at first hand the need for good books that are readily available to aid research and lead to qualifications that enhance a person’s life and self-esteem.
 Maureen’s personal interests involve reading and early music.

-### Alison Wheeler
+### Bruce Leeke

-Alison is chief executive of the IPS.
-As the chief executive officer she is accountable to the board for the day to day management of the IPS.
-She's also a member of the IPS Board.
+Bruce joined Suffolk Libraries as our new chief executive in February 2018.
+As the chief executive officer he is accountable to the board for the day to day management of the organisation and is also a member of the Board.

-Alison has lived and worked in Suffolk for over 32 years.

-She qualified as a librarian in 1979 after studying at the University of Wales (Aberystwyth).
-Since then she's worked as a children’s librarian, managed branch libraries and eventually became the lead manager for front line services in 2001.
-In 2003 she introduced Sunday libraries and self service.

-Alison has worked at regional and national levels to develop partnerships and profile for public libraries.
-In the late 1990s she set and led a regional agency for libraries in the East of England, and in 2009 she led the development and signing of a national agreement between the Department of Health and the public library sector.

-Most recently Alison spent four years working in Adult Social Care as head of Information and Advice.

-Alison’s other passions are reading, swimming, dancing and Ipswich Town Football Club.
-She's also a school governor and is on the Eastern Angles board.
+Bruce spent the early part of his career in the commercial conference sector for large publishing companies, before moving into the charity sector.
+He worked for the Institute of Fundraising where he was director of events, before becoming chief operating officer and then interim CEO.

+He was regional director for St John Ambulance for five years, with responsibility for the charity’s activities in East Anglia and then a larger area covering 12 counties in Eastern Britain.
+At St John Ambulance his remit covered the work of 7,000 volunteers and first aid cover at 6,500 events a year.

 ### Sue Buck